Power Forward Performance in Semimartingale Markets with Stochastic Integrated Factors: Forward HJB Equation with Integrated Factor

-Building on Remark~\ref{rem:solvspeicalfactor}, we revisit a Black Scholes market with It\^o diffusion factors of the form \eqref{VbarVtxY} and nonzero $g$.
-We then discuss the family of $P$-FIPPs in this market. \begin{example} In a one-dimensional continuous diffusion model, \cite{NadZar14} characterize the solution to the forward Cauchy problem when the coefficients in the It\^o representation of $Y$ are sufficiently smooth. \cite{LiangZari17} consider a multi-dimensional continuous diffusion model and account for portfolio constraints.
+Building on Remark~\ref{rem:solvspeicalfactor}, we revisit a Black-Scholes market with It\^o diffusion factors of the form \eqref{VbarVtxY} and nonzero $g$. \begin{example} In a one-dimensional continuous diffusion model, \cite{NadZar14} characterize the solution to the forward Cauchy problem when the coefficients in the It\^o representation of $Y$ are sufficiently smooth. \cite{LiangZari17} consider a multi-dimensional continuous diffusion model and account for portfolio constraints.
 They assume that the return-factor process pair $(R,Y)$ follows the dynamics $dR_t=b^R(Y_t)dt+\sigma^R(Y_t)dB_t$ and $dY_t=b^Y(Y_t)dt+\sigma^YdB_t$, where $B$ is a $d$-dimensional Brownian motion, and the factor process $Y$ is also $d$-dimensional.
 They additionally require the covariance matrix $\sigma^Y(\sigma^Y)^{\top}$ to be positive definite, and hence invertible.
 They prove that the solution component $\Pi$ of their infinite horizon BSDE admits a factor representation of the form $\Pi_t=G(Y_t)$, for some function $G:\R^d\to\R$ that exhibits at most linear growth.
 We next analyze the model by \cite{LiangZari17} under the factor form \eqref{VbarVtxY} but with a nonzero $g$.
 We show that this yields a family of $P$-FIPPs.
 Let $\tilde{\sigma}$ be an arbitrary $\R^d$-valued column vector.
 Take the scalar local martingale $M=\tilde{\sigma}^{\top}B$.
 Then $M$ is a continuous $P$-martingale and ${\cal E}(M)$ is a $P$-martingale.
-Hence, $d\Qx^{\tilde{\sigma}}={\cal E}(M)dP$ defines a probability measure $\Qx^{\tilde{\sigma}}$, and $B_t^{\tilde{\sigma}}:=B_t-\tilde{\sigma}t$, $t\in\R_+$, is a $d$-dimensional Brownian motion under $\Qx^{\tilde{\sigma}}$.
+Hence, $d\Qx^{\tilde{\sigma}}={\cal E}(M)dP$ defines a probability measure $\Qx^{\tilde{\sigma}}$, and $B_t^{\tilde{\sigma}}:=B_t-\tilde{\sigma}t$, $t\geq0$, is a $d$-dimensional Brownian motion under $\Qx^{\tilde{\sigma}}$.
 In the It\^o diffusion model discussed above, \eqref{eq:BSDEspecial} reduces to

 where the driver $f$ is given by $f(Z) = \frac{1}{2}|Z^{\top}\sigma^Y|^2 + p\sup_{\pi\in{\cal C}}\Phi_p(\pi;Y,Z)$, and